jungjuseong/korean_history/Modern API Development with Spring Boot/08 Testing API.md

 Let's move on to the next section to learn how to configure code coverage for unit tests.

-## Code coverage
+## Code 커버리지

 Code coverage provides important metrics, including line and branch coverage.
-You are going to use the JaCoCo tool to perform and report your code coverage.
+You are going to use the `JaCoCo` tool to perform and report your code coverage.

-First, you need to add the jacoco Gradle plugin to the build.gradle file, as shown in the following code:
+First, you need to add the `jacoco` Gradle plugin to the build.gradle file, as shown in the following code:

 ```gradle
 plugins {